Sukonno-Chakma/Sukonno-Chakma.github.io/_pages/Projects.md

 **Key Points:**
 - Vulnerability mapping used 11 spatial criteria, covering elevation, slope, land use, population density, literacy, and access to shelters/roads.

-- About 32% of the study area was found to be at very high risk, especially in Mirsharai, Sandwip, Sitakunda, and Kutubdia.
+- Approximately 32% of the study area was identified as being at very high risk, particularly in Mirsharai, Sandwip, Sitakunda, and Kutubdia.

 - Social vulnerability is highest where population density is high and literacy is low, compounding risks for women and disabled populations.